 While practicing yoga we need to respect our own body, learn how to deal with stress, incorporate deep breathing into our daily life and we become physically and mentally healthy.

 Remember: Yoga is an excellent way to bring balance in our nervous system and to stay healthy forever.

 Issued in public interest by Subodh Gupta Celebrity Yoga Instructor in Chelsea, Kensington London for those who are living a stressful life.

-Subodh Gupta is author of many books on yoga and weight loss.
+Subodh Gupta is a corporate wellness consultant and author of many books on yoga and weight loss.
 He has been interviewed by various TV channels and his views and articles appear regularly in magazines and newspapers in India and the UK.